Fernando Tatís Jr. and slugging Padres pound Athletics 7-0

 OAKLAND, Calif.
+(AP) — The San Diego Padres were far too powerful and beat the Athletics at their own home run game with Oakland searching to rediscover its rhythm after an unplanned layoff.

-(AP) — Fernando Tatís Jr. and Manny Machado hit back-to-back homers in the seventh inning, and the San Diego Padres pounded Oakland 7-0 on Friday night as the Athletics returned to the field from a four-game postponement following a positive coronavirus test.
+Fernando Tatís Jr. and Manny Machado hit back-to-back homers in the seventh inning, and the Padres pounded Oakland 7-0 on Friday night as the A’s returned to the field from a four-game postponement following a positive coronavirus test.

 Tatís matched Mike Trout for the majors’ home run lead at 14 and finished with three RBIs.